Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Nematicity and non-Fermi liquid behavior

 Now let us turn to a non-Fermi liquid character of the present electronic systems, since the flat portions of the band may well exert peculiar effects.
 We can quantify this in terms of the impurity self-energy in DMFT by fitting the imaginary part of the self-energy on Matsubara axis to $ |{\rm Im} \Sigma_{\rm DMFT} ({\rm i} \omega_{n})| \propto \omega_{n}^{\alpha}$, and present the result for the exponent $\alpha$ in Fig.~\ref{fig:xi_alpha}(b).
-In general, $\alpha= 1$ (c.f., $\alpha= 2$ on real frequency axis) characterizes the Fermi liquid, while $\alpha < 0.5$ will signify a non-Fermi liquid~(bad metal) behavior~\cite{Werner2008,Ishida2010,Werner2020}.
-Above the first order Pomeranchuk transition for $\ave{n}>\ave{n_{\rm c}}$, $\alpha$'s computed for systems with~(dashed lines) and without~(solid lines) the enforced $C_{6}$ constraint naturally coincide with each other both for $t'=0$~(green lines) and $0.15$~(blue).
+In general, $\alpha= 1$ at small $\omega_{n}$ (c.f., $\alpha= 2$ on real frequency axis as $|{\rm Im} \Sigma_{\rm DMFT} ( \omega)| \approx \max(\omega^2, T^2)$ at small $T$) characterizes the Fermi liquid, while $\alpha < 0.5$ will signify a non-Fermi liquid~(bad metal) behavior~\cite{Werner2008, Vidhyadhiraja2009, Ishida2010, Werner2020}.
+Above the first order Pomeranchuk transition for $\ave{n}>\ave{n_{{\rm c_{1}}}}$, $\alpha$'s computed for systems with~(dashed lines) and without~(solid lines) the enforced $C_{6}$ constraint trivially coincide with each other.
 We can see that both systems display strong non-Fermi liquid behavior with $\alpha$ well below $1$.
-If we turn to $\ave{n}<\ave{n_{\rm c}}$ for which we have revealed the nematicity, Fig.~\ref{fig:xi_alpha}(b) shows notable differences in $\alpha$ between the cases where $C_{6}$ is enforced or not.
-After a sharp drop at $\ave{n_{\rm c}}$ as the band filling is reduced, $\alpha$ gradually decreases~(increases) in the presence~(absence) of the imposed sixfold constraint.
-Eventually $\alpha$ starts to decrease with decreasing $\ave{n}$ at $\ave{n} \approx 0.85\;(0.82)$ in the PFB~(regular) system.
-The persistent $\alpha<0.5$ for $\ave{n}<\ave{n_{\rm c}}$ implies that the nematic phase resides in the non-Fermi liquid regime.
+If we turn to $\ave{n}<\ave{n_{{\rm c_{1}}}}$ for which we have revealed the nematicity, Fig.~\ref{fig:xi_alpha}(b) shows notable differences in $\alpha$ between the cases where $C_{6}$ is enforced or not.
+After a sharp drop at $\ave{n_{{\rm c_{1}}}}$ as the band filling is reduced, $\alpha$ gradually increases~(decreases) in the presence~(absence) of the imposed sixfold constraint.
+Eventually $\alpha$ starts to decrease with decreasing $\ave{n}$ at $\ave{n} \approx 0.85$ in the PFB system.
+The persistent $\alpha<0.5$ for $\ave{n}<\ave{n_{{\rm c_{1}}}}$ implies that the nematic phase resides in the non-Fermi liquid regime.